mehularora8/ssi-checklist/README.md

 # ssi-checklist
-Simple checklist web platform linked to a SQLite database written in Flask
+Checklist web platform linked to a SQLite database written in Flask with added features